Our Services

 Helpful Resources

-Anal pain or bleeding is common and often treatable, most often due to fissures, hemorrhoids, irritation, or infection, but seek urgent care for heavy bleeding, black tarry stool, severe or worsening pain with fever, fainting, or unexplained weight loss.
+Anal pain or rectal bleeding is common and usually treatable, most often caused by anal fissures, hemorrhoids, skin irritation, or infection.
+However, you should seek urgent care for heavy bleeding, black or tarry stools, severe or worsening pain with fever, fainting, or unexplained weight loss.

 Anal pain or anal bleeding can feel alarming.
 It's uncomfortable, personal, and often hard to talk about.
 But the truth is: anal symptoms are common, and most causes are treatable.
 The key is understanding what might be going on and knowing when to act.